12 Best Beaches in the Outer Banks

 Although a majority of the beach at Avon is pretty quiet, the one area where a lively scene does emerge is near the Avon Pier.
 This is a good spot to access the beach, as the large parking lot makes finding a spot fairly easy.
 Take a stroll out onto the pier; the topsy-turvy walkway is a sight best experienced in person.

 The town of Avon is a relatively busy spot, with the largest grocery store in the region, numerous restaurants, and surf shops.
-Many of the home rental agencies have offices here, and it's likely that this will be where you check in for your stay.
+Many of the home rental agencies have offices here, and this will likely be where you check in for your stay.

 Ocracoke Island